 “Few signs of SBS”

-Forensic pathologist Dr. Stephanie Ehrich; her supervisor Dr. Eugene Carpenter; and child-abuse pediatrician Dr. David Chadwick, namesake of the Chadwick Center for Children and Families at Rady Children’s Hospital of San Diego, all testified that Etzel had died of a shaking assault that tore his brainstem, causing death so immediate that there was no time for the usual signs of SBS to develop.
+At Smith’s trial, forensic pathologist Dr. Stephanie Ehrich, her supervisor Dr. Eugene Carpenter, and child-abuse pediatrician Dr. David Chadwick all testified that Etzel had died of a shaking assault that tore his brainstem, causing death so immediate that there was no time for the usual signs of SBS to develop.

-Autopsy revealed no evidence of any tears, which apparently Erlich believed to be within the brainstem.
+But autopsy revealed no evidence of any tearing, which apparently Erlich believed to be within the brainstem.
 Moreno and Holmgren write:

 “Dr. Erlich noted that she did not submit sections of Etzel’s brainstem for microscopic examination because injury would not be evident on microscopic examination if the child died quickly, and this would not have assisted in her diagnosis because the examiners ‘wouldn’t have found anything anyway.'”

 The authors note that the “medical construct” of AHT “can include subdural hemorrhage, retinal hemorrhage, encephalopathy, and often evidence of previous trauma or other bodily injury.”
 Granted that Etzel had two items on this list, subdural hematoma and evidence of previous trauma, the overall picture is still short two out of three defining features for SBS.
 The authors do convince me that they and the prosecution experts all sincerely believe Etzel was shaken to death, but I can identify only one leg of the triad and no reason to conclude that Shirley Smith was responsible for her grandson’s collapse.
 Did Etzel really cry long and hard enough that his grandmother snapped and shook him to death while his mother, asleep in the next room, never heard a thing?